JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Setup
-+ Download and import Runtime Monitoring.
+Download and import Runtime Monitoring.
+Optionally you can follow there steps to setup a different UI Controller (IMGUI, TMP or UIToolkit)
 + Open the settings by navigating to (menu: Tools > RuntimeMonitoring > Settings).
 + Depending on the Unity version and your preferences, import and optional UIController package.
 + Use the `Monitoring UI Controller` field in the UI Controller foldout or use the `Set Active UIController` button on a listed element to set the active UI Controller.